Best Software

 How do I measure ROI on enterprise contract management software?

 The primary ROI metrics are: contract cycle time reduction (how much faster contracts go from request to execution), legal team capacity (how many more contracts the same team can handle), compliance incident reduction, and revenue leakage prevention (missed renewals, unfavorable auto-renewals, non-standard terms).
-Most enterprises see measurable ROI within 6 to 12 months of deployment, faster with AI-native platforms.
+No vendor here publishes a benchmark for how quickly those metrics move, so baseline them before deployment and measure against your own numbers.